Zudoku

 Ruby on Rails

-In this guide we create and deploy a Ruby on Rails application.
+This guide explains how to create and deploy a Ruby on Rails app.
 To run this example, follow these steps:

 2. Clone the examples repository and cd into the examples/ruby3.2-rails/ directory: